Does Your Car Insurance Cover You Out of State?

 | Enhanced Insurance Tier | Up to 100 miles | Often included | $30–$60/yr |

 For most road trippers, an enhanced insurer add-on that bundles extended towing with trip interruption coverage offers the best value.
-Learn more in our full guide to roadside assistance car insurance coverage and see how towing coverage works specifically.
+Learn more in our full guide to roadside assistance coverage and cost, and see how towing and labor coverage works specifically when you're far from home.

-You can also review whether roadside assistance is worth adding to your policy and explore the towing and labor coverage guide for more detail.
+You can also review whether roadside assistance is worth adding to your policy and explore our dedicated towing coverage guide for more detail on what's covered and what's not.

 Should You Increase Your Coverage Before a Long Trip?